cmarincia/ketansingh.me/content/posts/llvm.md

 ### IR Structure

 Let's take a highly simplified look into how LLVM IR is structured.
-In general it takes the following form
+In general, it takes the following form

 ![alt text](https://i.imgur.com/6cBlRWh.png)

 #### Module
 Module is the outermost container of the IR.
-Module contains target information, It contains symbol, Global variables, Function declartions, function fefinition and other things (not relevant to current discussion).
+Module contains target information, It contains symbol, Global variables, Function declarations, function definition and other things (not relevant to current discussion).
 Most commonly modules are created per source file.
 Target information just a long string which describes target for the IR.

 #### Function
-Functions contains arguments, entry basic block and basic blocks.
+Function contains arguments, entry basic block and basic blocks.

 #### Basic Block
 Basic block contains labels, Instructions followed by termination instructor.
 Every basic block must end with a terminator.
 Terminator cannot appear anywhere else other than at the end of a Basic Block.
-These tell where the control of execution should go to when the we reach the end of basic block. (most common one is `ret`)
+These tell where the control of execution should go to when the reach the end of basic block. (most common one is `ret`)

-Let's a look at LLVM IR for the following C code snipped which squares and adds two integer
+Let's take a look at LLVM IR for the following C code snipped which squares and adds two integer

 ```c
 int square_add(int a, int b) {